Austin Riley Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.60).
+- The Rockies' 5.58 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 190 total home runs at a clip of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to give up the second-most home runs in baseball (191 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.